TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-To enumerate these services from our attacking machine, we recommend using the pivot tool [LigoloNG](https://github.com/nicocha30/ligolo-ng).
+To enumerate these services from our attacker machine, we recommend using the pivot tool [LigoloNG](https://github.com/nicocha30/ligolo-ng).
 If you don't know how to use it, please refer to the following [website](https://medium.com/@redfanatic7/guide-to-pivoting-using-ligolo-ng-efd36b290f16), which explains very well how to install and setup this tool to establish a tunnel.

-Once the tunnel is setted, we can access all these services out of the container, for example we can navigate to the `powerdsn` admin panel: `http://172.18.0.6`
+Once the tunnel is setted, we can access all these services, for example we can navigate to the `powerdsn` admin panel: `http://172.18.0.6`

 <br />